-The SWRCB's Geotracker database was used to provide the status and location of contamination sites within the Basin (Figure 2-35).
+The SWRCB's Geotracker database was used to provide the status and location of contamination sites within the Basin (Figure 2-38).
 Geotracker tracks regulatory data about leaking underground fuel tanks (LUFT), Department of Defense (DoD) cleanup sites, Spills-Leaks-Investigations-Cleanups (SLIC), and landfill sites.
-Figure 2-35 that just less than half of contaminant sites in the basin are located within the area of municipal production, with none occurring in the inland portions of the basin where private wells are used for water supply.
+Figure 2-38 shows that just less than half of contaminant sites in the Basin are located within the area of municipal production, with none occurring in the inland portions of the Basin where non-municipal wells are used for water supply.
 The proximity of contaminated sites to municipal wells poses a greater risk to the municipal wells; however, most released contaminants remain shallow and rarely migrate down to the aquifers used by municipal production wells.
-Regulation and oversight of the remediation of contaminated sites in the basin is overseen by the Regional Water Quality Control Board (RWQCB) and Santa Cruz County Environmental Health.
+Regulation and oversight of the remediation of contaminated sites in the Basin is overseen by the Regional Water Quality Control Board (RWQCB) and Santa Cruz County Environmental Health.